nvidia-holoscan/meta-tegra-holoscan/README.md

 #### Dependencies

-Unless otherwise stated, the following dependencies should all be cloned into the same working directory that this `meta-tegra-clara-holoscan-mgx` repo has been cloned into.
+Unless otherwise stated, the following dependencies should all be cloned into the same working directory that this `meta-tegra-holoscan` repo has been cloned into.

 Also note that these dependencies are being actively developed, so compatibility can not be guaranteed when using the latest versions.
 Each